green-api/whatsapp-demo-chatbot-python/README.md

 ```
 By sending anything other from digits 1-5, the chatbot will answer gracefully:
 ```
-Sorry, I cannot understand what you are talking about, type [menu] to see the available options
+Sorry, I cannot understand what you are talking about, type menu to see the available options
 ```
 One also can send a message 'menu' to call back to menu to see the available options.
 Lastly, by sending 'stop', the user will forcefully stop the conversation and chatbot will send goodbye message:
 ```
-Thank you for using the Green-api chatbot, user!
+Thank you for using the GREEN-API chatbot, user!
 ```